virtualous/blog-v3/_posts/2016-04-06-jekyll-ssl-certificate.md

 {% include adsense-inside-post.html %}

-Google detects whether your website has SSL certificate or not and serves ads accordingly.
+Google detects whether your website has an SSL certificate or not and serves ads accordingly.
 If I activate SSL in my Jekyll blog, Google will filter only https ads and serve it on my website.
 This way I may miss some high paying ads.

 ### Performance
 Website loading speed is my main concern.
 I want it to be fast; really fast.
-Activating SSL would slow down my Jekyll blog a little due to TLS handshaking which is a process that the browser and server follow to decide how to communicate and create the secured connection.
+Activating SSL would slow down my Jekyll blog a little due to TLS handshaking which is a process that the browser and server follow to decide how to communicate and create a secured connection.

 Google also announced that they were using page load time as a factor in search engine rankings.
-SSL and page-load time conflict with each other.
-Anyway, the load time is a little more than what it used to be.
+SSL and page-load time conflict with each other(a little bit).
+Anyway, the load time will be a little more than what it used to be.
 So if speed is not your priority then you can always go ahead and use SSL.

 <div class="warning">